neuralmagic/deepsparse/docs/llms/README.md

 ## Try It Now

 The following examples demonstrate how to use the MPT models on DeepSparse.
-Checkout the [user guide on `TextGeneration`](text-generation-pipeline.md) for more details on usage.
+[Checkout the user guide on `TextGeneration`](text-generation-pipeline.md) for detailed usage instructions.

-Make sure you have the nightly build of DeepSparse installed to run the examples:
+Make sure you have the nightly build of DeepSparse installed:

 ```bash
 pip install deepsparse-nightly[transformers]